 Exploration & Science

-OHB is closely involved in exploration and space science via a wide range of different projects, acting as both a components supplier and a principal contractor.
+As part of various projects, OHB is closely involved in space research both as a supplier and as a prime contractor.

 Do you want to fly your payloads to the Moon?